goodmami/rumi-jawi/README.md

-# rumi-jawi
+# Rumi-Jawi

-List of Malay words in both Rumi and Jawi scripts
+A list of Malay words in both the Rumi and Jawi (جاوي) scripts.
+The data was originally compiled from various sources and expanded upon by Mohd Zamri Murah.